tcuttitt/d6/README.md

-# Heading for repo d6 README.md
+# README.md for d6 repo
-**this text is bold**\
-*this text is italicized*
-> this is a blockquote\
-> line two of blockquote

-AFC East:
+**EE 322 Lab Repo**\
+*Spring 2024*

+> "The three most dangerous things in the world are a programmer with a soldering iron, a hardware type with a program patch, and a user with an idea."\
+> -Rick Cook

+Labs:
-1. Bills
+1. Lab 1
-2. Dolphins
+2. Lab 2
-3. Jets
+3. Lab 3
-4. Patriots
+4. Lab 4

-Fruits:
-- Apple
-- Orange
-- Banana
+5. Lab 5
+6. Lab 6
+7. Lab 7
+8. Lab 8
+9. Lab 9
+10. Lab 10

+Teammates:
-- Watermelon
+- Kamil
-- Grape
+- Raymond

 Random Line of Code